mdshohrabhossain/research-materials-/reviewed papers/Paper2.md

 **4. Improvement**

-1. More extensive research can be done to further evaluated the comparison between on-line and off-line learning
+1. More extensive research can be done to further evaluate the comparison between on-line and off-line learning

 2. They used single agent to do all the task while multi-agent concept can be applied to evaluate the performance of the given methods